Alison Espach

 Alison Espach (born September 26, 1984) is an American novelist.
 Espach is the author of three novels—The Adults (2011), Notes on Your Sudden Disappearance (2022), and The Wedding People (2024).
-She is an associate professor of English at Providence College in Rhode Island.
+She is a professor of English at Providence College in Rhode Island.

 Biography

 Espach was born in Trumbull, Connecticut, on September 26, 1984.
 She is a 2007 graduate of Providence College in Providence, Rhode Island, where English professor Peter Johnson was a mentor.

 After graduation, she pursued a Master of Fine Arts at Washington University in St. Louis, Missouri, during which she wrote a thesis that would become her first novel, The Adults (2011).
 She moved to New York to teach writing after completing the program.
 In 2013, she joined the faculty of Providence College.
-She is an associate professor of English.
+She is a professor of English.

 Novels

 The Adults (2011)

 The Adults is a novel centered on a teenage girl growing up in a small, wealthy town in Connecticut.
 It was published by Charles Scribner's Sons in early 2011.

 In the New York Times, literary critic Janet Maslin's review characterized the work as a "coming of age with a quick wit and a sharp eye".
 Kirkus Reviews found the work to be "an enviable first effort."
 Dreamscape Media produced an audiobook, which was read by Tavia Gilbert; her narration was received positively by AudioFile magazine, with its reviewer writing that "Subtle shifts of tone are all Gilbert needs to give Emily a convincing voice".

 Film producers Jamie Patricof and Lynette Howell, of Electric City Entertainment, optioned the rights to the novel in 2012.